Upper School Curriculum

 Algebra I/Part 2

 Algebraic reasoning and skills progress as students learn the language of algebra and apply its tools and methods in the second-year course.
 Topics include: systems of equations and inequalities, polynomials and factoring, exponential functions, quadratic functions and equations, rational and radical expressions and functions, and probability.
-Offered to students who have successfully completed Algebra I/Part 1 or to students who demonstrate competence by successfully passing a school-administered exam.
+This course is offered to students who have successfully completed Algebra I (Part 1) or to students who demonstrate competence by successfully passing a school-administered exam.

-This Honors Course is offered to students who fully complete Algebra I in the Vth Form and the Geometry course in the VIth Form and builds upon the topics taught in these prerequisites.
+This honors course is offered to students who have fully completed Algebra I and Geometry and builds upon the topics taught in these prerequisites.
 Students begin the year working with linear functions and systems and move quickly into quadratic equations and polynomial functions.
 Students also study exponential and logarithmic functions, quadratic relations, conic sections, periodic functions and trigonometric identities.
 Students who take this course must be exceptionally motivated and focused math students.

 Goals and Overview